Createdd/Writing/articles/APIIntro.md

 - and voting should also be stored in the database
 - create a mongoose prehook to sort when saving
 - call the child document's parent method to reference the parent document (answer references the question)
+- be sure to not use arrow functions when specifying this!
 - for example:

 ```javascript